justinbburris/justinbburris.github.io/_posts/2015-02-26-unused-variables-in-rust.markdown

 Fortunatelly rust has some ways of disabling this feature, so you can experiment without feeling bad about dangaling references.

-> I recommend not overring the compiler if you can avoid it
+> I recommend not overriding the compiler if you can avoid it

 ### Prefix your variable with an underscore